StijnVerwoerd/RISC-V-Architecture-implementation-on-Circuitverse/README.md

 `0xffffffff` is -1 (signed).
 Hence for this instruction x1 will be larger than x3 and a jump will happen.

+Example: `BGE x2, x4, 8`

 #### **BGEU**:
 Compares two registers as unsigned integers.

-If the value in the first register is greater than or equal to the value in the second registers, it branches to the specified label;
+If the value in the first register is greater than or equal to the value in the second registers, it branches to the specified label or offset;
 otherwise, it continues to the next instruction.

     Test this instruction with the following entry's: